wandb/docs/content/launch/integration-guides/dagster.md

 The integration natively supports [Dagster partitions](https://docs.dagster.io/concepts/partitions-schedules-sensors/partitions).

-You can selectively read one, multiple or all partitions of an asset.
+You can selectively read one, multiple, or all partitions of an asset.

 All partitions are provided in a dictionary, with the key and value representing the partition key and the Artifact content, respectively.